vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 When a call reaches the Sinch platform, the system makes a POST request to the specified calling callback URL.

 This event, called the “ICE” event, can be triggered by either an incoming data call or an incoming PSTN call.
-It supports the instruction PlayFiles \<voice-cloud-playfiles\> to play a prompt and Say \<voice-cloud-say\> to play a text-to-speech message and the connectPstn \<voice-cloud-connectPstn\>, ConnectConf \<voice-cloud-ConnectConfAction\>, and Hangup \<voice-cloud-HangupAction\> actions.
+It supports the instruction [PlayFiles] to play a prompt and [Say] to play a text-to-speech message and the [connectPstn], [ConnectConf], and [Hangup] actions.

 If there is no response to the callback within the timeout period, an error message is played, and the call is disconnected.

 ### Authorization

-You can find more information on callback request signing here \<callbackrequestsigning\>.
+You can find more information on callback request signing [here].

 ### Request